 V-stitch (V-st): (dc, ch 2, dc) in indicated st or sp.

-Picot stitch (picot): Ch 3, sl st in top of previous st.
+Picot stitch (picot): Ch 3, sl st in top of previous st. If you need help with the making the picot stitch I have a tutorial here on the blog.

 This Neck Cozy is worked in 2 parts, the Button Band and the Lace Scarf.